neuro4ml/neuro4ml.github.io/Week_2/4-Synapse_Models.md

 It can also allow the neuron to have richer spike frequency dynamics, allowing them to act as low, high or band pass filters, and do gain control.
 There’s a bunch of other ideas people have suggested, and there are links in the reading list for where you can read more about this and other models of short term plasticity.

-# Channel Types: Excitation and Inhibition
+# Channel types: excitation and inhibition

 As previously mentioned, synapses can be either [excitatory or inhibitory](#exitatory-inhibitory).
 There are a range of different ion channels and dynamics giving rise to different sorts of excitatory or inhibitory synapses.
 Channel types include inhibitory ($GABA_A$ fast and $GABA_B$ slow) and excitatory (AMPA fast and NMDA slow) The simplest model is that excitatory synapses lead to an increase in some variable, while inhibitory synapses lead to a decrease.